 That's fine in a dense metropolitan area, where you can stick a 5G node every few hundred feet.
 But in rural areas where there are few buildings or cell towers, mmWave won't work.

 T-Mobile provides a good example of this.
-It launched nationwide 5G coverage in 2019 using sub-6Hz spectrum.
-That meant lots of coverage — at launch, T-Mobile's 5G reached 5,000 cities — but at speeds that were only 20% faster than 4G on average.
-Since then, T-Mobile has started incorporating the midband 2.5GHz spectrum it acquired during its merger with Sprint to boost performance in its far-reaching network.
+It launched nationwide 5G coverage at the end of 2019 using sub-6Hz spectrum.
+That meant lots of coverage — at launch, T-Mobile's Extended Range 5G reached 5,000 cities — but at speeds that were only 20% faster than 4G on average.
+T-Mobile has subsequently begun to incorporate the midband 2.5GHz spectrum it acquired during its merger with Sprint to boost performance for what the carrier has dubbed Ultra Capacity 5G.
 In some cities, T-Mobile uses all elements of 5G — mmWave, mid-band and sub-6Hz spectrum — for what it calls a layer cake approach.

 When is 5G coming to your area?

 5G is already here, but unless the stars of your location, the wireless carrier you subscribe to and the smartphone you own are perfectly aligned, you probably can't use it yet.

 AT&T, Verizon and T-Mobile each offer 5G coverage, but there are caveats to their 5G.
 First, you'll need a 5G-ready device — that's easier than ever, as many of the top phone models come in 5G versions and we're even starting to see cheaper 5G devices that don't cost much more than $500.

 You also have to be in an area where there's coverage from your particular carrier — another factor that's more likely than it was a year ago, now that Verizon joined AT&T and T-Mobile in extending coverage across the country, though not at speeds anywhere close to the 1 Gbps download speeds you've been hearing about.